 Best Knife Sharpener Reviews 2020

 A good knife needs to be sharp.
 While that might seem like a fairly obvious point, it is an important one nonetheless.
 Not only is a dull knife relatively useless as a tool, but it can also be dangerous to use.
-Dull knives require more force to make a cut, and increasing force increases the chances that you could injure yourself along the way.
+Dull knives require more force to make a cut than a sharp edge knife, and increasing force increases the chances that you could injure yourself along the way.
 For both the performance of the knife and the safety of the user, knife sharpness is something that should always be considered before making your first cut.

 Before getting too far into this article, it is important to highlight the difference between sharpening a knife and honing a knife.
 When you sharpen a knife, you are actually removing material from both sides of the knife edge to make it sharper.
 That is not the same thing as honing, which is simply realigning the blade edge to restore its sharpness when in use.
 These are two very different actions, and they use different tools to accomplish the job.
 For instance, if you have a block of kitchen knives in your home, the set probably includes a honing steel.
 This is a good tool for maintaining your edge, but it is not going to sharpen a knife.
 To do that, you need an actual knife sharpener of some kind.

-After doing all the hard research for you, we’ve put together our 7 favorite Knife Sharpeners in the comparison table below.
+After doing all the hard research for you, we’ve put together 7 of the best knife sharpeners in the comparison table below.

 Mobile Users: For optimal viewing, tilt your phone to landscape (wide-view) to see the entire table.